Practical support for anyone caught in cravings, aversions, compulsive habits, or patterns that bring suffering.

 It follows four connected movements: Recognise, Abandon, Feel, and Train.
 These are not rigid steps or a test to be passed.
 They are ways of looking, practising, and returning to what matters.

-Abandon: Becoming less entangled in the cravings, aversions, and habits that add to harm.
+- Abandon: Becoming less entangled in cravings, aversions, compulsive habits, and patterns that add to harm.

-Feel: Noticing moments when the grip of reactivity eases and there is space for calm, clarity, joy, or connection.
+- Feel: Noticing moments when the pull of craving, aversion, or compulsion softens, leaving more space for ease, clarity, or connection.

-Train: Cultivating the understanding, practices, and ways of living that support a freer and more caring life.
+- Train: Cultivating the practices and conditions that support a freer, wiser, and more caring way of living.

 The journey is not about becoming a different person.
 It is about becoming more able to meet life as it is, with greater honesty, courage, kindness, and discernment.